LifeFone Medical Alert System Cost and Value in 2025

 Editor Jeff Hoyt testing Wearable Pendant

-At-Home Cellular is very similar to the At-Home Landline system.
-It still offers all of the same features; the main differences are cost and this system’s AT&T cellular connection (no landline required).
-It costs $34.95 per month with the month-to-month plan, $32.95 per month with quarterly payments, or $30.95 per month with an annual plan.
+At-Home Cellular is very similar to the At-Home Landline system, with all of the same features.
+The main differences are cost and the At-Home Cellular system’s AT&T cellular connection, which means it doesn’t require a landline.
+It costs $34.95 per month with a month-to-month plan, $32.95 per month with quarterly payments or $30.95 per month with an annual plan.

 Charging LifeFone's VIP flex system